Softwire/strawberry-fair/frontend/src/pages/about/virtual-strawberry-fair-2020.md

 ## How do I listen?

 Across the city and South Cambridgeshire tune your radio to 105 FM, use DAB Digital Radio.
-People outside of this area can go to [Cambridge105 Radio](http://cambridge105.co.uk)'s website and listen online.
+People outside of this area can go to [Cambridge 105 Radio](http://cambridge105.co.uk)'s website and listen online.

 ## Here's what's happening on the day